Contact InformationDr. Lynne Andreozzi Fontaine

 Unfortunately at this time, you are not compensated monetarily.
 You will, however, have the satisfaction of making a difference in the student's experience at CCRI.

 The Honors Forum is a showcase of Honors Projects completed during the academic year, usually presented as posters.
-The Honors Forum includes a speaker, and the Honors projects are presented during a reception.
+The Honors Forum includes a speaker of general interest, and the Honors projects are presented during a reception afterwards.
 It is held at the end of the Spring Semester.
 We strongly encourage all Honors students to participate in the Forum.
 In fact, we encourage including the making of a poster as part of the final product requirements of all Honors Projects.

+The Honors course appears on the student trascript.
 If students complete four Honors Projects, they do become Honors Program Graduates and are recognized at awards night and graduation.
-Their work is also recognized when they present it at the Honors Forum, and the best posters receive a cash award.
+Their work is also recognized when they present it at the Honors Forum.

 Please contact the Honors Coordinators.
 We want to hear any questions or suggestions!